Chih-Hao Hsu 許智皓

 The field of NeuroAI for AI Safety captures a lot of what motivates me: the idea that the brain offers a blueprint for safer, more aligned AI systems, and that this pursuit benefits both fields at once.

-I enjoy picking up new skills and knowledge across any quadrant of this framework.
+I enjoy picking up new skills and knowledge across the quadrants of the map above.
 Lately I've been drawn to robotics, since biological intelligence is inherently embodied, and I believe there's much to learn from that.